Generative modeling with low-rank Wasserstein polynomial chaos expansions: Motivation

 Our methodological contribution combines different tools, ranging from optimal transport theory to polynomial chaos representations of random variables.
 It can be understood as an alternative model class to generative adversarial neuronal networks (GAN) and its extensions to Wasserstein distances denoted as Wasserstein GANs (WGAN), allowing for Riemannian optimization schemes.
-The performance of the technique is used to solve several challenging problems in uncertainty quantification such as the representation of multimodal distributions or random fields defined on different spatial scales, connected by the notion of ``stochastic numerical upscaling''.
-Consequently, our contribution is related to different thematic fields, summarized in the following.
+We illustrate the performance of the technique by solving several challenging problems in uncertainty quantification such as the representation of multimodal distributions or random fields defined on different spatial scales, connected by the notion of ``stochastic numerical upscaling''.
+Our contribution is related to different thematic fields, summarized in the following.

 \paragraph{\textbf{Optimal transport}}